kollenl/training-r-intro/4-Writing-Functions-Conditionals-and-Loops/readme.md

 ## [1] "All Good"
 ```

-The `ifelse()` function is a simplified version of `if()` and can be used when
+The `ifelse()` function is another way to use a logical condition that determines
-you are returning simple values based on a conditional test.
+which output is returned.
+Here is the outline.

 ```r